 Cooperation is key

-It doesn’t take a rocket scientist or a relationship expert to tell you that if you and your spouse are going through a divorce that it’s likely that you have some issues to address in your marriage and family life.
-Despite those issues most spouses are able to be somewhat reasonable and objective in their circumstances which leads to negotiation and settlement in many divorces.
-Having an attorney helps to remove some of the tension as well, but ultimately the divorce takes on the tone set by the parties.
-If you and your spouse display a willingness to compromise and cooperate the divorce proceeds much smoother than if the opposite is true.
+It doesn't take a rocket scientist or a relationship expert to tell you that if you and your spouse are going through a divorce, you will likely have some issues to address in your marriage and family life.
+Despite those issues, most spouses can be somewhat reasonable and objective in their circumstances, leading to negotiation and settlement in many divorces.
+Having an attorney helps to remove some of the tension, but ultimately the divorce takes on the tone set by the parties.
+If you and your spouse display a willingness to compromise and cooperate, the divorce proceeds much smoother than if the opposite is true.

 There are some issues where cooperation and reasonableness cannot bridge the gap between you and your spouse.
-For instance, if you and your spouse are at odds over which one of you will be the parent who gets to determine the primary residence of your child there is no amount of coordination that can bridge that gap if one of you does not move from your position.
-Either you or your spouse may negotiate based on mistaken or poorly thought out assumptions regarding how your case is going to proceed or how likely a certain outcome is in trial.
+For instance, if you and your spouse are at odds over which one of you will be the parent who gets to determine your child's primary residence, no coordination can bridge that gap if one of you does not move from your position.
+Either you or your spouse may negotiate based on mistaken or poorly thought out assumptions regarding how your case will proceed or how likely a particular outcome is in the trial.

-Speaking of acting reasonably, you are in position to see a judge if and when either you or your spouse begin to act unreasonably.
-You could be the most reasonable person on planet earth, but if your spouse is not the same way there is no path for your case to settle in all likelihood.
-It is a powerless feeling for an attorney to attempt to talk to a client who is unreasonable.
-We know that the better outcome for our client does not lay in the courtroom but we do not make the decision on whether or not to negotiate.
+Speaking of acting reasonably, you are in a position to see a judge if and when either you or your spouse begin to act unreasonably.
+You could be the most reasonable person on planet earth, but if your spouse is not the same way, there is no path for your case to settle in all likelihood.
+It is a powerless feeling for an attorney to talk to an unreasonable client.
+We know that the better outcome for our client does not lie in the courtroom, but we do not decide on whether or not to negotiate.

 My advice is to be willing to listen to the advice of your attorney when it comes to negotiating and the likely outcomes of your case.
-If you think that it will be possible to achieve a certain outcome, but your attorney disagrees, it is a good idea to speak to your lawyer and to really consider what it is that he or she has to say.
+If you think that it will be possible to achieve a specific outcome, but your attorney disagrees, it is a good idea to speak to your lawyer and consider what they have to say.

-Many divorces look similar to one another, but if your divorce has unique issues or circumstances then it may be necessary to go to court.
+Many divorces look similar to one another, but if your divorce has unique issues or circumstances, it may be necessary to go to court.
 This is especially true if those unique circumstances only affect you or your spouse, but not both of you.
 Your spouse may be unwilling to concede any ground in a particular area if he does not think he has anything to gain from doing so.
-When you reach this point it may be in your best interest to see the judge.
+It may be in your best interest to see the judge when you reach this point.

 Questions about going to trial in your divorce?
 Contact the Law Office of Bryan Fagan

-Did you know that the attorneys with the Law Office of Bryan Fagan, PLLC offer free of charge consultations to prospective clients?
-We have availability six days a week to meet with you and to answer your questions.
-Please consider contacting us today to learn more about the services that our office can provide to you and your family during this difficult time.
+Did you know that the attorneys with the Law Office of Bryan Fagan, PLLC, offer free of charge consultations to prospective clients?
+We have availability six days a week to meet with you and answer your questions.
+Please consider contacting us today to learn more about our office's services to you and your family during this difficult time.
 Thank you for taking the time to read this blog post.